 The short and sweet answer to Bruges vs. Ghent

-Since you’re reading this post on Bruges or Ghent, I'll assume you are either short on time or would like to explore one city to the fullest and not feel rushed, and therefore fitting both cities in your itinerary is not an option.
+Since you’re reading this post on Bruges or Ghent, I'll assume you are either short on time or would like to explore one city to the fullest and not feel rushed, and therefore fitting both cities into your itinerary is not an option.

 The quick answer to Bruges or Ghent is Bruges.
 Now, this is my personal opinion and I'll go into my reasoning below.
-Overall, Bruges is more memorable, the tourist zone is bigger with more to do, and the food is better.

 Ghent has one small area that is breathtaking...but it's small and can be seen in about two to three hours.
 Beyond that, it's not nearly as picturesque as Bruges.
 Save Ghent for your second trip to Belgium.